Recurrence of the $ \mathbb{Z}^d$-valued infinite snake via unimodularity

 \subsection{The uniform infinite plane tree}

 If $\tau$ is a plane tree and $k \in \{0,1,2, \ldots \}$, we denote by $[\tau]_{k}$ the plane tree obtained from $\tau$ by keeping the first $k$ generations of $\tau$ only.
 Let $T$ be a Galton-Watson (plane) tree with geometric offspring distribution of parameter $1/2$.
 It is classical that the distribution of $T$ conditionally on $T$ having $n$ edges is uniform over $\mathcal{T}_{n}$, see \cite{LG06}.
-Using this observation, the result of \cite{Dur03} (see also Lemma 1.14 of \cite{Kes86} for a closely related statement) can be interpreted as follows: \begin{lemma}[{\cite{Dur03}}] Let $T_{n}$ be uniformly distributed over $\mathcal{T}_{n}$.
+Using this observation, the result of \cite{Dur03} (which has been folklore for a long time, see \cite{Ald91c,Kes86} and \cite{Gri80} for the case of unordered trees) can be interpreted as follows: \begin{lemma} Let $T_{n}$ be uniformly distributed over $\mathcal{T}_{n}$.
 Then there exists a random infinite plane tree $T_{\infty}$ such that for every $k\geq 0$ we have

 The random infinite plane tree $T_{\infty}$ is called \emph{the uniform infinite plane tree} or \emph{the geometric Galton-Watson tree conditioned to survive}. \end{lemma}

 The random infinite plane tree $T_{\infty}$ can be described as follows: Start with a semi-infinite line of vertices called the spine of the tree and graft to the left and to the right of each vertex of the spine an independent critical geometric Galton-Watson tree (with parameter $1/2$).
 The root vertex is the first vertex of the spine.